rancher/docs/content/rancher/v2.x/en/faq/networking/cni-providers/_index.md

 ## What is CNI?

-CNI (Container Network Interface), a [Cloud Native Computing Foundation project](https://cncf.io/), consists of a specification and libraries for writing plugins to configure network interfaces in Linux containers, along with a number of supported plugins.
+CNI (Container Network Interface), a [Cloud Native Computing Foundation project](https://cncf.io/), consists of a specification and libraries for writing plugins to configure network interfaces in Linux containers, along with a number of  plugins.
 CNI concerns itself only with network connectivity of containers and removing allocated resources when the container is deleted.

 Kubernetes uses CNI as an interface between network providers and Kubernetes pod networking.

 ![CNI Logo]({{< baseurl >}}/img/rancher/cni-logo.png)

 For more information visit [CNI GitHub project](https://github.com/containernetworking/cni).

 ### What Network Models are Used in CNI?